bztsrc/phppe3/README.md

 - SSH terminal access (use ssh or PuTTY)
 - Apache or nginx with php-fpm on server side
 - Any HTML5 compatible browser on client side
-- No more than 768KiB free space if you install all basic plugins (Pack, CMS, Extensions and Developer)
+- No more than 768KiB free space if you install all extensions

 Installation with Packagist
 ---------------------------